I was bullied in Grades 5-8 and again in Grade 10. I believe that some of my struggles as a young adult stem directly from that experience.

-Set boundaries – When I was a child, I was fearful and intimidated by my bullies.
+When I was a child, I feared my bullies.
 As an adult, however, I set clear boundaries with the people in my life.
 I speak up if I feel someone is being out of line or hurtful.

-Pursue healthy relationships – I had many great friends and counsellors who helped me on the road to healing.
+I had many great friends and counselors who helped me on the road to healing.
 Their honest feedback helped me restore my self-esteem and develop a more positive body image.
 They also helped me to pursue my talents and be successful in life.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.

 Nell Rose from England on September 06, 2019:

 I can definitely state that school bullying carries on through your life in the sense of panic attacks, and low esteem.
 I was bullied for the whole ten years.